Surprise! You didn’t see that coming, did you? Yes, I am black, or African-American, if you like.

 On the social tip, when I’m not writing or out getting shit-faced with friends, I’m at home reading books and comics, watching anime, or doing it up with my “brides” (juicy story for another time).
 Some of my favorite anime are Hell’s Paradise, Symphogear, High School DxDTOUGEN ANKI, and Gachiakuta (I also grew up on old-school anime, and my first writing gig was a review of the Blade of the Immortal manga).
 I’m a hardcore romantic, so, of course, I’m into romance anime like My Dress-Up Darling.
 I occasionally read manga as well.

-I’m ending this tedious “short” bio on women; the women in my life, and women in general.
+I’m ending this tedious “short” bio on the women in my life, and women in general.
 If you respect my intelligence and empathy, women (family, friends, and strangers) are responsible for inculcating those things in me.
 This is also true of most of the better qualities I possess.
 There are four women in my life right now who I call my brides (their choice, and it’s a long story).
-I’m not cheating on them, and I don’t brag about it like I’m some player or pimp.
-All of us are neurodivergent, love each other, and share a strong bond.
-I take care of their needs, whatever they may be.
-Most importantly, I do what I can to help them through their mental health issues (Without getting into too many details, it can be brutal sometimes.
-The fact that I once helped to take care of a friend’s mom and my grandmother a year later, I don’t know where my patience and strength come from.)
-I don’t mean to make it sound depressing, believe me, we have a lot of fun together, and I enjoy doing things for them.
-If that sounds weird to you, then you’re never going to believe my everyday interactions with other women.
-I know I said that I don’t believe in the supernatural, but if you hang out with me for a few days, you’ll see it (cue Twilight Zone theme).
+No playing, pimping, or cheating involved.
+We’re all neurodivergent, love each other, and share a strong bond.
+I take care of whatever they need, from a few bucks to help managing their mental health.
+I think it’s safe to say that we’re all sluts too.